Harar: Harar Emirate (Dawud dynasty 17th century onwards)

 A certain Emir Ahmed, the son of Wazir Abram, had reigned for 10 days when `Ali ibn Da`ud assumed the throne of Harar, thus founding the Emirate of Harar. `Ali ibn Da`ud had risen through the ranks with previous occupations such as being a head of a district and the minister, had declared independence and founded a dynasty that would rule the city for the next two centuries.
 The reign of Ali saw significant problems with the neighboring Oromos, as on 1 September 1662 Emir Ali ibn Da'ud had to face a violent Illamo Oromo raid which, had reached as near as Asmadin gate and killed his son Sabr ad-Din ibn al-Amir 'Ali b.
 Da'ud.
 Ali's successor, Abdullah, significantly improved relations with the Oromos through an extensive marriage policy by marrying 5 of his sons to Oromo women.
 The Oromos by now had adopted agriculture and conducted trade with the inhabitants of Harar, allowing them to buy imported goods at the markets of the town.
 With this, the economic influence of Harar extended from Shewa to the west and Zeila to the east, with some overseas connections.
 The Emirate of Harar also began to mint its own currency, the earliest possible issues bearing a date that may be read as 615 AH (1218/19 CE); but the first coins were definitely issued by 1789 CE, and more were issued into the 19th century.

 Harar began to develop into a major religious center in the region, serving as a source of Islamic proselytization to the surrounding Oromo tribes.
 In 1761 Ahmad I ibn Abi Bakr constructed the minaret of the grand mosque, and ʽAbd al-Shakur ibn Yusuf built a mosque in Bale.
-Abd al-Shakur also reintroduced the register and the chancery in the town, which strengthen the influence of the clergy.
+Abd al-Shakur also reintroduced the register and the chancery in the town, which strengthened the influence of the clergy.
 The religious importance of Harar can be further seen in the migration of various sharifs from Mecca to the town around the same time.